bernhardangele/BU-adv-stats/Class2/Class2.md

 Exercise
 ========================================================
 >An experimenter knows for a fact that the average number of friends people have on Facebook is 70, with an sd of 10.
 She knows this because she works for Facebook and has access to all your personal data.
 The experimenter wants to know if people who post lots of photos of cats have more or fewer friends than the average Facebook user.
-Automatically tagging cat photos is hard, so our experimenter just asks an unpaid intern to compile a list of 100 cat-posting people's friend numbers.
+Automatically tagging cat photos is hard, so our experimenter just asks an unpaid intern to compile a sample of 100 cat-posting people and find out their friend numbers.
 How big does the effect (in friends gained/lost) have to be so it would be detectable at an acceptable power level of .8?

 Solution
 ========================================================